504aguiluz/sprite-battle-proto/README.md

 - to battle with and against teams of multiple characters (NPC optional)
 - to be able to choose from multiple spell options
 - to make custom abilities for each character
-- to be able to level up when I win multiple battles based on XP earned
+- to be able to level up after winning multiple battles based on XP earned
-- to be able purchase new gear to buff stats with GP I acquire upon winning battles
+- to be able purchase new gear to buff stats with GP acquired upon winning battles

 # SUPER STRETCH GOALS (**version 3.0**)

--to make this app an online player-to-player experience, where players log-in and compete in leaderboards -to integrate this app with actual DnD-style classes that utilize real mechanics to level up players and allow new spells, abilities, armor, weapons, etc.
+- to make this app an online player-to-player experience, where players log-in and compete in leaderboards
+- to integrate this app with actual DnD-style classes that utilize real mechanics to level up players and allow new spells, abilities, armor, weapons, etc.
--to create a character building page so that players can design their own characters -to create an auto-battle feature that would allow you to set parameters for battles ahead of time and watch them play out automatically when the battle begins
+- to create a character building page so that players can design their own characters
+- to create an auto-battle feature that would allow you to set parameters for battles ahead of time and watch them play out automatically when the battle begins